ml444/glog/README.md

 )
 ```

-## Report feature
+## Multi-Worker processing features
 In production environment sometimes we need to store some special logs, such as:
 1. keep the error logs to keep them for a longer period of time.
 To facilitate us to trace some bugs.
 2. when some high level logs need to be notified by the system alarm component, developers do not need to develop these special logging components.
 3. when some special logs need special operations, such as operation logs into the database.
 4. etc.

-By enabling the report feature and combining it with the filter function to filter the required data and perform special operations, it makes the style and management uniform and developer-friendly.
+By enabling multiple Workers and combining it with the filter function to filter the required data and perform special operations, it makes the style and management uniform and developer-friendly.
 ```go
 package main